Christianity in Kerala

-Christianity is the third-largest practiced religion in Kerala, accounting for 18% of the population according to the Indian census.
+Christianity is the third-largest practiced religion in Kerala, accounting for 18% of the population according to the 2001 Indian census.
+According to traditional accounts, Thomas the Apostle sailed to the Malabar region in 52 AD and introduced Christianity to the area.
 Although a minority, the Christian population of Kerala is proportionally much larger than that of India as a whole.
 A significant portion of the Indian Christian population resides in the state.

 History

-The tradition of origin among Saint Thomas Christians relates to the arrival of Saint Thomas, one of the 12 disciples of Jesus at the ancient seaport Muziris on the Kerala coast in AD 52.
+The tradition of origin among Saint Thomas Christians relates to the arrival of Thomas, one of the 12 disciples of Jesus, at the ancient seaport Muziris on the Kerala coast in AD 52.But the visit of St. Thomas is still a matter of dispute among historians.

 It is also possible for Aramaic-speaking Jews from Galilee to make a trip to Kerala in the 1st century.
 The Cochin Jews are known to have existed in Kerala around that time.

 The earliest known source connecting the apostle to India is the Acts of Thomas, likely written in the early 3rd century, perhaps in Edessa.
 The text describes Thomas' efforts in bringing Christianity to Northwest India, specifically in the Indo-Parthian Kingdom.
+Relations with the Church of the East were heavily strengthened post AD 345 with the arrival of the Knanaya people in Kerala.